Professor: Elaine O'Brien, Ph.D.

-Note: This course includes content you might find disturbing.
-Do not take this course if you are upset by art that challenges norms, including religious and sexual norms.
+Heads up: This course contains content that you might find disturbing.
+Do not take it if you are upset by art that challenges norms, including societal, religious, and sexual norms.

 Note: This course satisfies General Education requirements for AREA C: The Arts and Humanities.
 It is recommended for freshman or sophomore years.
-There are no prerequisites, but it is recommended that ART 1A and/or 1B be taken before 1C.
+There are no prerequisites, but it is recommended that Art 1A and/or Art 1B be taken before Art 1C.

-Catalog Description: A 3-unit lecture-based survey of the history of world art from the late 18th century to the present: from the European Rococo, Enlightenment, age of science and revolution, through Neo-Classicism, Romanticism and the rise of the international avant-garde, Realism, Impressionism, Symbolism, photography, and film.
+Catalog Description: A 3-unit lecture-based survey of the history of world art from the late 18th century to the present: from the European Rococo, Enlightenment, the Age of Science and social revolutions, through Neo-Classicism, Romanticism and the rise of the international avant-garde, Realism, Impressionism, Symbolism, photography, and film.
 In the 20th century, Fauvism, Cubism, the Bauhaus, Expressionism, Pop, Minimal art, Postmodernism, conceptualism, performance, video and new media are considered from global perspectives and artistic production of the 21st century.
 Part of the art history foundation sequence.